microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyConnectorMemberOf.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.
+the Get-EntraApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.
 If no group is assigned to the connector, by default it is in 'Default.'

-## EXAMPLES
+## Examples

 ### Example 1: Gets the ConnectorGroup